milgra/cljs-brawl/README.md

    It's hard to decide.
 In higher parts of a program the second version results in a cleaner code, caller functions are cleaner and callees are all right but in case of lower parts it is overkill, for example you don't want to extract x and y components of vectors from the whole state in an add-vector function.

+3. Destructure right in the function's parameter list or destructure in the head of the function in a let block

+  The first solution is tempting but after a certain complexity the parameter list becomes very bloated and unreadable meanwhile the second solution produces super clean code, you can destructure sub-maps row by row and the line count is only one row bigger (with the original parameter list)

 ## Frameworks used in the game

 * cljs_webgl - for clojure-style opengl state handling